Help! My orchid is dying!!! Or so it looks like, right? But before you panic, calm down and read this article about Phalaenopsis Orchid Care.

 - The leaves should be firm and not drooping, shiny and not wrinkled.
 Drooping and wrinkled leaves means they are not getting enough water.
 When they do get too much, they turn yellow and roots will start to rot.

-- Ideally the leaves should have a light green color, but a bit darker for darker colored flowers.
-A too dark green leaves means that they are not getting enough sunlight but a very light green leaves means too much.
-They can also have yellowish to red spot which means sun burn!
+- Ideally, the leaves should have a light green color, but a bit darker for darker colored flowers.
+Too dark green leaves mean that they are not getting enough sunlight but very light green leaves mean too much.
+They can also have a yellowish to red spot which means sunburn!

 Check the roots from time to time.
 Silvery looking roots could mean it’s time to water.
 But it also means they are in a healthy state, when wet they should be green.
 Brown and soggy roots are rotting roots.
 You should trim these away.
 When a lot of roots start to come out from the pot, then it says `repot me´.